 With OneUp, you can schedule posts across multiple GMB accounts and locations at the same time, and set up a rotation of posts to repeat automatically, so that your Google My Business posts are completely automated.

-Using OneUp, you can schedule posts to Google My Business for only $4/month.
+Using OneUp, you can schedule posts to Google My Business.

 The process is simple.
 Just connect your Google My Business account on the Accounts page.

 Then schedule your GMB post, optionally adding any link or image to the post.